-- 4.7.3.3.1 It is mandatory that a surge detection and shutdown device be fitted.
-This will trip the compressor after a maximum of 4 surges, thus safeguarding it from damage in the event of failure of the anti-surge control. - 4.7.3.3.2 This device and the modulating anti surge control system shall be designed in such a way that the risk of common mode failure is minimized. - 4.7.3.3.3 Axial position or reverse flow detection (dp) shall be used for surge detection.
+A surge detection and shutdown device shall be fitted.
+This shall trip the compressor after a maximum of 4 surges, thus safeguarding it from damage in the event of failure of the anti-surge control.

+This device and the modulating anti surge control system shall be designed so that the risk of common mode failure is minimized.

+Axial position or reverse flow detection (dp) shall be used for surge detection.